 - Pick your greens.
 Well, it’s a green smoothie, after all.
 And it ain’t going to get green if you don’t add some leafy goodness to it.
 I use spinach in my smoothie recipe to get a boost of iron, but any other greens will work just as well.
 I personally find that kale has a taste a bit too strong for my liking.

 - beet greens

 - collard greens

+- Pick your fruit.
 So many delicious fruits to try!
 Honestly, you can pretty much pick and choose anything from the list below without going wrong.
 My favorite choice is using a combination of green apple, orange, and banana.
-If you are one of those people that don’t like bananas, I found that substituting it with pineapple is a great choice.
-Or if you love an extra creamy texture, avocado is perfect.
-Also remember that if you add a lot of berries (like blueberry, strawberries or raspberries) you might not get a green smoothie.
-The color of your shake will be kind of brown (and not extremely inviting – yes, I tried that!) but it will taste delicious anyway (although you might have to drink it with your eyes closed, without looking at it!).
+If you are one of those people who don’t like bananas, I found that substituting it with pineapple is a great choice.
+Or, if you love an extra creamy texture, avocado is perfect.
+Also, remember that if you add a lot of berries (like blueberries, strawberries, or raspberries), you might not get a green smoothie.
+The color of your shake will be kind of brown (and not extremely inviting – yes, I tried that!), but it will taste delicious anyway (although you might have to drink it with your eyes closed, without looking at it!).